Emmaville Central School

 Placement opportunities are available for teachers looking to work within the broader school community.

 The successful applicant will be encouraged to develop innovative approaches to learning that address the educational and social aspirations of all students.
+Extra-curricular responsibilities may be negotiated.

 Desired candidate expertise:

-• Willingness to teach students in years 7-12 (specific stage preferences can be negotiated).
+• Willingness to teach students in Years 7-12 (specific stage preferences can be negotiated)

-• Highly developed organisational and interpersonal skills with an ability to work collaboratively to build positive relationships with students, staff, parents and the wider community.
+• Highly developed organisational and interpersonal skills with an ability to work collaboratively to build positive relationships with students, staff, parents and the wider community

-• Knowledge of and commitment to the Department’s Aboriginal Education policies.
+• Knowledge of and commitment to the Department’s Aboriginal Education policies

 Accommodation details

 Please note: Teacher Housing availability can depend upon a variety of factors, including vacancy status and potential priority offers to other staff with full time rural appointments.
-Teacher Housing Authority (THA) may not be able to confirm allocation of properties until all applications have been received and processed.
+Teacher Housing Authority (THA) may not be able to confirm the allocation of properties until all applications have been received and processed.
 Applicants are encouraged to discuss property availability directly with THA.
 Participants of the Rural Experience Program are not eligible for the Housing Rental Subsidy but may rent a property (at market value) through the THA if available.

 School details

-Emmaville Central School is a small rural and remote township/village of approximately 400 people (including surrounding district) located 42 kilometres north west of Glen Innes in Northern NSW - New England/Tablelands region.
+Emmaville Central School is a small rural and remote township/village of approximately 400 people (including the surrounding district) located 42 kilometres north-west of Glen Innes in Northern NSW - New England/Tablelands region.
 Emmaville has a history of tin and gem mining, and services surrounding farming properties and families.
 Affordable housing and a friendly and safe community make it attractive to young families.
 The village is quiet and safe, with a swimming pool, caravan site, golf club, two hotels, a post office, a general store, a rural supplies store, pre-school and a multi-purpose health facility.
 There is a strong ethic of community service and volunteerism in the town.

 How to apply for this placement